top of page

 PLLC

-specializing in theatre, film/TV, music, and other entertainment-related areas
+specializing in live theatrical projects, as well as handling film, music, and other entertainment-related matters

 ATTORNEYS